 Primary chemicals of concern in the site include extractable and volatile petroleum hydrocarbon (EPH and VPH fractions, volatile organic compounds (VOCs) and polycyclic aromatic hydrocarbons (PAHs).
 LNAPL leakage was found 6-10 feet below the ground surface.

 The City is working with a licensed site professional to show that the contamination has stabilized.
 To ensure that the site is no longer considered a substantial hazard, a monitoring program of monthly LNAPL gauging and groundwater sampling has been implemented.
 The Mass DEP has deemed that response actions for this site were sufficient to ensure that all substantial hazards have been eliminated from the site.
-However, the City is working on the final rounds of monitoring and reporting and will close the site with an Activity and Use Limitation (AUL in early 2020.
+However, the City is working on the final rounds of monitoring and reporting and will close the site with an Activity and Use Limitation (AUL).

 More information about the Medford City Hall brownfield can be found in the most recent Post Temporary Solution Status Report.